-Kenya Vision 2030 is a Kenyan development blueprint, aiming to raise the average standard of living in Kenya to middle income by 2030.
-The Vision is being implemented through successive five-year medium-term plans and currently the country is implementing the Fourth Medium Term Plan.
+Kenya Vision 2030 is a Kenyan development blueprint, aiming at transforming the country into a middle income country enjoying high quality of life in a clean and secure environment by 2030.
+The Vision is being implemented through successive five-year Medium-Term Plans and currently the country is implementing the Fourth Medium Term Plan.